 On the top center, the UI ownership is shown - usually it is "operator".
 Click the yellow key to change UI ownership (for example if you are a detector expert and want to change settings).
 If this area is showing "NO USER" in red, click the key and login to regain "operator" ownership.

 On the top right there is an "EXIT" button.
-Use it to close the UI - then, restart the UI with the command "dcsUI" from the prompt of a terminal window.
-The DCS UI panel should be opened at all times in pccompass07.
+Use it to close the UI - then, restart the UI clicking in the "dcsUI" logo in the Desktop of pccorc36 or: